-2. 2023 SEDAP Grants
+2025 SEDAP Grants

-The 2023 SEDAP competitive grant program is administered as follows:
+The 2025 SEDAP competitive grant program is administered as follows:

-Funding Cycle Opens: April 17, 2023 Application Deadline to LDDs: June 25, 2023, 11:59 p.m.
-Application Deadline to DRA: July 9, 2023, 11:59 p.m.
-Merit Reviews Complete: July 30, 2023 DRA Eligibility Determination: August 20, 2023 DRA Meetings with States Complete: September 3, 2023 Projects Announcements Estimated: September 29, 2023
+Funding Cycle Opens July 14, 2025

+Application Deadline to DRA: August 25, 2025, 11:59 p.m.

+Merit Reviews Complete:

+DRA Eligibility Determination:

+DRA Meetings with States Complete:

+Project Award Announcements

 All applications received by the deadline will be screened for eligibility.
 Applications that meet the eligibility criteria will be reviewed and scored.
-Top-scoring applications will be selected to receive a 2023 SEDAP grant.
-Applications not selected for funding during this cycle can be revised and resubmitted in future funding cycles, pending availability of federal funds.
+Top-scoring applications will be selected to receive a 2025 SEDAP grant.
+Applications not selected for funding during this cycle can be revised and resubmitted in future funding cycles, pending the availability of federal funds.

-Applicants are encouraged to contact their LDD for additional information about the 2023 SEDAP application submission requirements as well as for assistance in developing their applications.
+Applicants may contact their LDD for additional information about the 2025 SEDAP application submission requirements as well as for assistance in developing their applications.
 Technical questions about the NOFA should be directed to sedap.cif@dra.gov with the subject line: SEDAP NOFA.
 Include the contact's name, applicant organization, and phone number in the body of your email.